Foreign support of Finland in the Winter War: Denmark

 1,010 Danes volunteered to fight for Finland.
 Most were stationed in Oulu and never saw combat.
 An exception were Danish pilots that were stationed at various air bases.
 Among these were two marine pilots that deserted to join Finland, one of which was killed after having shot down four Soviet planes.
 A total of 4 Danes were killed - 3 of them pilots.

 Estonia

 Estonia remained officially neutral, but 400–1000 Estonian individuals travelled clandestinely to Finland and volunteered to fight against the Soviet invaders.
 It is estimated that around 100 Estonian volunteers on the Finnish side saw military action before the end of the Winter War.
 First Estonian citizens, who joined the Winter War were the Ingrian Finns living in the eastern part of Estonia.
 Johannes Valtonen, who died on the 9th of February is considered to be the first Estonian citizen to die in World War II.

+Greece

+The war aroused great interest in Greece; a popular movement emerged to help Finland, considering it to be the 'heroic nation of the North'.
+In Greek press, the war was depicted as a battle of David against Goliath and Finland was depicted extremely positively throughout.

+Although the Greek government took a neutral stance in the war, it tacitly approved aid activities for Finland.
+They were carried out under the Hellenic Athletics Federation and thousands of people signed up for donations.
+Over 50,000€ were collected in the first fundraising campaign; the Finnish Red Cross also received loads of donations.

+In addition to money, material goods were also donated.
+Two million cigarettes, wine, figs, raisins and 1,200 boxes of oranges were sent to Finland.
+The Finnish Consulate General's annual report in 1940 stated how "despite the economic depression, widespread unemployment, and difficult conditions, people responded to the appeals for donations and willingly contributed their share for the good of Finland".

+In addition, about 100 Greek volunteers registered with the Finnish Consulate General in Piraeus to fight on Finland's side, but the Greek government considered their deployment undesirable because of fears of Soviet reprisals against the large Greek minority in the Soviet Union.
+Nevertheless, most of them still sought to go despite their government's position.
+Several Greek pilots were ready to depart when the Moscow Peace Treaty was announced on 12 March 1940, bringing the Winter War to an end before they could reach Finland.

 Hungary

 Hungarian volunteers leaving from Finland after the Winter War.